Muhamad Firly

-Muhamad Firly (born 16 July 1999) is an Indonesian professional footballer who plays as a centre-back or defensive midfielder for Liga 1 club Persik Kediri, on loan from Barito Putera.
+Muhamad Firly (born 16 July 1999) is an Indonesian professional footballer who plays as a centre-back or defensive midfielder for Super League club Java United.

 Club career

 Barito Putera

 He was signed for Barito Putera to play in Liga 1 in the 2021 season.
 Firly made his league debut on 23 September 2021 in a match against Persikabo 1973 at the Wibawa Mukti Stadium, Cikarang.

 Persik Kediri (loan)

 On 25 June 2025, he was signed for Persik Kediri, on loan from Barito Putera.

 International career

 In October 2021, Firly was called up to the Indonesia U23 in a friendly match against Tajikistan and Nepal and also prepared for 2022 AFC U-23 Asian Cup qualification in Tajikistan by Shin Tae-yong.